Sam Nixon

-Sam Nixon is an English singer and television presenter.
-He came third on the Pop Idol television series in 2003 and is now one half of the duo Sam & Mark, with the other being Mark Rhodes.
+Samuel Nixon is an English singer and television presenter.
+He came third on the Pop Idol television series in 2003 and is now one half of the duo Sam & Mark, with the other being fellow Pop Idol contestant Mark Rhodes.

 Early life

 He was originally a catering student from Barnsley College in South Yorkshire.
 He attended Holgate School, Barnsley from 1997 to 2002 and is still living in Barnsley.

 Career

 Television

 Nixon's first television appearance was on popular children's game show Fun House presented by Pat Sharp.
 Nixon and fellow contestant Rosie Feast didn't manage to answer the final question to win the grand prize.

 Nixon began a television presenting career, co-hosting Top of the Pops Reloaded.
 He then formed a presentational double-act on the BAFTA winning CBBC show Level Up, with Mark Rhodes, from 3 April 2006 until 1 September 2006.
 He worked on the children's Saturday morning show, TMi, on BBC Two, which started on 17 September 2006.
 The series finished on 7 February 2007.
 Sam returned to television at the beginning of the Easter holidays 2007 in a show called Do Something Different which he presents with Rhodes and Ayesha Asantewaa to attempt to get 1 million children to "try something new".
 Sam (along with Mark Rhodes) is the presenter of TMi Friday on the CBBC Channel.

 Sam and Mark are now hosting Sam & Mark's Big Friday Wind-Up, which features mainly trivia, as well as playing a prank on families.

 Sam and Mark took part in two episodes of Hole in the Wall airing on 11 October 2008 and 14 November 2009 and were contestants on a celebrity version of TV show Total Wipeout which aired on 2 January 2010.

 In 2012, Nixon took part in the seventh series of Dancing on Ice.
 He was voted out of the show on 26 February 2012.
 In 2015, he participated in Celebrity MasterChef on BBC One.